mdjahidhasan009/DevOps_Note/AWS/aws_ec2/aws_ec2.md

 ## Reserving spot instances from EC2 instance launch wizard
-From EC2 > Instances > Launch Instance, now from "Launch an instance" page go down to "Advanced details" section and from there at "Purchasing options" section we can select "Request Spot Instances" after that click on "Customize spot intance options" text it will make available the options to customize the spot instance request.
+From EC2 > Instances > Launch Instance, now from "Launch an instance" page go down to "Advanced details" section and from there at "Purchasing options" section we can select "Request Spot Instances" after that click on "Customize spot instance options" text it will make available the options to customize the spot instance request.

 #### Maximum price
 The maximum price you are willing to pay for the spot instance.